gregjw/poke/README.md

 ## Contributing

-You can easily contribute your own button sets to Poke.
+**You can easily contribute your own button sets to Poke.**

 ### Naming

-If your button set is called 'Example', please name the file 'PokeExample.js'
+If your button set is called `Example`, please name the file `PokeExample.js`
-Always prepend the name 'Poke' to the front of your sets name.
+Always prepend the name `Poke` to the front of your sets name.

 ### Structure